dezmathio/underarmour/README.md

 # Underarmour

+A ruby wrapper for the Under Armour API

 ## Disclaimer

 This is very much still a work in progress & likely to change, feel free to contribute however you find fit.